peterwittek/ncpol2sdpa/doc/source/tutorial.rst

 Above we must declare the variables as commutative.
 By default, the generated variables are noncommutative and non-Hermitian.
 With these variables, we can define the objective and the inequality constraint.
-Notice that all inequality-type constraints are assumed to be in the form $\ge 0$.
+Notice that all inequality-type constraints are assumed to be in the form :math:`\ge 0`.

 ::